 - 6.1.
 Climate change and global warming are resulting in sea levels rising at an accelerating rate and more periods of heavy rainfall and intense storms.
 Both can lead to flooding through increase in peak river flows and surface water flooding.
-Problems from flooding such as erosion and land instability can result in danger to life, damage to property and wasteful expenditure of public and private resources on remedial works. - flooding within settlements such as Enniskillen, Omagh, Beragh and Fintona all affected by flooding from a river at some time or another.
+Problems from flooding such as erosion and land instability can result in danger to life, damage to property and wasteful expenditure of public and private resources on remedial works. - flooding with settlements such as Enniskillen, Omagh, Beragh and Fintona all affected by flooding from a river at some time or another.
 Therefore, the impact of flooding needs to be carefully managed in relation to protecting existing properties and future development.
 However, for the majority of areas, the largest risk of flooding is pluvial (from surface water) and groundwater.
 In addition, controlled reservoirs constitute a potential source of flood risk that can have serious consequences in the event of a breach or over topping.
 This type of flooding is liable to be sudden with a response time likely to be short and so can potentially have devastating consequences.
-In keeping with the SPPS, the aim of the LDP is to prevent future development that may be at risk from flooding or that may increase the risk of flooding elsewhere. - information will be used.
-Dfl Rivers defines the extent of floodplains in Northern Ireland and are the competent authority to provide up to date information for areas at risk of flooding and also to confirm the structural adequacy of flood defences.
-Current information on present day floodplains and those which take account of climate change predictions, are available from Flood Maps NI.
+In keeping with the SPPS, the aim of the LDP is to prevent future development that may be at risk from flooding or that may increase the risk of flooding elsewhere. - In order to properly manage development, the latest available flood risk information will be used.
+DfI Rivers defines the extent of floodplains in Northern Ireland and are the competent authority to provide up to date information for areas at risk of flooding and also to confirm the structural adequacy of flood defences.
+Current information on present day floodplains and those which take account of climate change predictions, is available from Flood Maps NI.
 One of the main purposes of the flood maps is to highlight the areas that are prone to flooding and to inform anyone applying for planning permission if flooding is likely to be an important consideration.
+DfI Rivers and Water and Drainage Policy Division, as consultees, can provide advice prior to the submission of documents such as Drainage assessments or Flood Risk Assessments.

-Draft Policy FLD01 - Development in Floodplains
+Policy FLD01 - Development in Floodplains

-The Council will not permit development within the floodplain unless it falls within one of the following exceptions (a) to (d):
+The Council will not permit development within the floodplain unless it falls within one of the following exceptions (1) to (3):

-- Defended Areas Previously developed land protected by flood defences but excluding the following: - essential infrastructure such as power supply and emergency services; - storage of hazardous substances; - accommodation for vulnerable groups such as schools, residential/nursing homes, sheltered housing; - any development within 10 metres of flood defences.
+- 1. Defended Areas defined as previously developed land protected by flood defences but which excludes the following: - a) essential infrastructure such as power supply and emergency services; - b) storage of hazardous substances; - c) accommodation for vulnerable groups such as schools, residential/nursing homes, sheltered housing; - d) any development within 10 metres of flood defences.